What is Quality Control?

 Hopefully you can now answer the question, "What is Quality Control?" as well as distinguish between quality control and quality assurance.

-Subscribe to Project Success Tips, my FREE Project Management Newsletter where I share information and techniques to help you successfully lead your projects.
+Subscribe to Project Success Tips, my FREE Project Management Newsletter where I share information and techniques to help you launch your Project Management Career.